Associate in Science Communication Career

 Bedford Campus and Lowell Campus - Day and Evening

 The Communication Career Associate in Science degree program is designed to prepare students for direct workforce entry.
 This option provides a strong general communication background through practical application of digital media production tools and the study of communication history, theory, and ethics.
 Additionally,students expand their education by exposure to a wide variety of general elective coursework.
 Many people currently working in the field of communication choose the Communication Career degree program in an effort to expand their potential for growth in the business workforce.

 Upon completion of this program students are prepared to pursue many different communication careers in a variety of fields, including television, radio, film, digital media, journalism, public relations, and social media.
 Although not primarily intended as a transfer degree, some students do continue on to a bachelor’s degree program on a full- or part-time basis.

 Students should begin their Middlesex experience by taking the foundation-level courses (English and mathematics) along with COM 101-Mass Communication and COM 104-Foundations of Media Production.
 Internships in film production, television, radio, digital, print and social media are available through COM 223 - Communication Internship.

 Graduates of the Communication program are prepared to:

-- Act professionally in accordance to communications industry standards in a variety of situations, including, but not limited to: interpersonal and group settings, electronic and digital communication, presentations, meetings, productions, and team-based settings.
+- Behave ethically and professionally in accordance with communication industry standards in a variety of situations, including, but not limited to: interpersonal and group settings; written, electronic, and digital communication; presentations; meetings; productions; and team-based settings.